westermo/dhcp-helper/README.md

 dhcp-helper is optimized to run on a VLAN aware bridge, but work as well for a much simpler use case (see simple.json).
-If running with a bridge notables is required (kernel support and userspace binary).
+If running with a bridge nftables is required (kernel support and userspace binary).
 This to stop DHCP packets that's already processed by the relay agent to be forwarded by the bridge.